MVS-sysgen/FTPD/BUILD.md

 ## Using Build Automation

 If you've made changes and wish to build from scratch you can use the script file `build_automation.rc`.
-To use it from the hercules console use: `script ../SOFTWARE/FTPD/build_automation.rc`.
+To use it from the hercules console place this repo in the `SYSGEN/SOFTWARE` folder and type: `script ../SOFTWARE/FTPD/build_automation.rc`.

 This script does all the steps outlined below as well as generating an XMI file with FTPD and FTPDXCTL located at `SYSGEN.FTPD.XMIT`.